What is the money raised for?

 Why does the application form ask for information about personal finances?

-The Cumbria Flood Recovery Appeal is managed within the legal framework provided by Charity Law and overseen by the Charity Commission.
+The Cumbria Flood Recovery Fund is managed within the legal framework provided by Charity Law and overseen by the Charity Commission.
 The Community Foundation is required by charity law to satisfy itself that people receiving charitable funds are experiencing hardship.
 To do this we have to collect information, in confidence, about people’s personal circumstances.
 This includes whether they are insured, what costs they have incurred, what income and outgoings people have and what other circumstances affect people’s circumstances, such as caring responsibilities, illness or disability.

 What is the Community Foundation taking as a management fee?